Allain18/pol/README.md

 `atan` : Replace the last number in the stack with the arc tangent of itself (measured in radians)

+`atan2` : Take 2 numbers from the stack, apply a atan2 function and put the result in the stack

+`sinh` : Replace the last number in the stack with the hyperbolic sine of itself

+`cosh` : Replace the last number in the stack with the hyperbolic cosine of itself

+`tanh` : Replace the last number in the stack with the hyperbolic tangent of itself

+`asinh` : Replace the last number in the stack with the asinh of itself

+`acosh` : Replace the last number in the stack with the acosh of itself

+`atanh` : Replace the last number in the stack with the atanh of itself

 `torad` : Convert the last number from degree to radian

 `todeg` : Convert the last number from radian to degree